lhtPeking/CancerAnalysis/README.md

 # CancerAnalysis
-The homework of Bioinformatics Lab
+The homework of Bioinformatics Lab.
+The work report is the BioinfoLab.pdf file.